 The applicant maintains in particular that the Commission's argument calling into question the compatibility with Community law of national law providing for copyright in programme listings is not admissible before the Court, since it is a fresh issue.
 It stresses that the argument that copyright in programme listings constitutes 'copyright over facts and ideas' is inadmissible.
 The Commission's allegations that the conduct concerned was arbitrary and discriminatory are also inadmissible; they, too, appear in neither the statement of objections nor the decision.
-In that connection, the applicant observes that the reasoning contained in recital 23 in the preamble to the decision - assuming it to be correct - would not be invalidated if the BBC had never granted any licences to third parties.
+In that connexion, the applicant observes that the reasoning contained in recital 23 in the preamble to the decision - assuming it to be correct - would not be invalidated if ITP had never granted any licences to third parties.
 It is thus clear that the decision is not based on a finding of discrimination.
 Consequently, in the applicant's submission, the decision cannot be supported on the ground that there is discrimination, since discrimination is not the basis of the decision.
 The applicant also denies the admissibility of the submission, made only by Magill, alleging the existence of a tacit agreement between the BBC, ITP and RTE.
 That submission, the applicant notes, alleges a breach of Article 85(1) of the Treaty, and is therefore inadmissible.

-With regard to the substance of the dispute, the applicant observes that, as regards the allegedly abusive nature of its licensing policy, the Commission has not come to grips with the difficulty arising from the fact that the refusal to authorize the reproduction of programme listings cannot constitute an abuse, since such a course of action would lead to 'the proprietor being deprived of the substance of its exclusive right'.
+38 With regard to the substance of the dispute, the applicant observes that, as regards the allegedly abusive nature of its licensing policy, the Commission has not come to grips with the difficulty arising from the fact that the refusal to authorize the reproduction of programme listings cannot constitute an abuse, since such a course of action would lead to the proprietor being deprived of the substance of its exclusive right.
 The nature of the copyright material and its relative value are irrelevant to the assessment of the scope of that right.
 The applicant states that the essential subject-matter and the basis of copyright are the same whether or not the copyright material is innovative or is a 'trade secret' or relates to a research activity.
 Thus, copyright law in the United Kingdom and Ireland does not distinguish between works which are, in the Commission's expression, 'banal' and other works, that being, in the applicant's view, a purely subjective assessment.
-Similarly, the fact that the BBC grants royalty-free licences to many third parties to print copyright information every day not only does not mean that that information is worth little or does not constitute 'valuable' property, but is also irrelevant to assessment of the scope of the copyright covering it.